 Choosing captions can also help your podcast get ADA compliance; what is ADA compliance?
 It refers to the Americans with Disabilities Act to aid people with disabilities in overcoming institutional and technological bias that keeps them from accessing information.

-Main types of captions
+What are the Main types of Captions?

 Captions can be either open or closed.
 Open captions are always visible, while the viewer can turn off closed captions if they choose so.
 Regulation of closed captions is available with the [CC] sign at the bottom right of the video.

 Another distinction stands between offline and real-time captioning.